 The Era of the Pull Request

 While an enterprise does not have an unlimited supply of developers like in open-source, there still needs to be a mechanism to vote on for a change or commit – this is where the concept of Pull Request comes in.

 A developer forks the main repository and commits appropriate changes then opens a pull request.
 Other developers look at the change from their own lens and if there are no objections, the pull request gets merged to the main repository.

-There are various definitions of GitOps depending upon where you look.
+There are various definitions of GitOps depending upon where you look for devops tools.
 The easiest place to look is within the term itself which is a portmanteau of Git and Operations.
 In other words, using the power of Git to help operations.

 Operations start with setting up infrastructure which traditionally has been created manually with custom scripts like Ansible, Chef, and Puppet.
 There is also no versioning control associated with these infrastructure scripts.
 GitOps changes it by storing infrastructure creation scripts in Git.